mvolkmann/blog/src/smalltalk/smalltalk-overview.md

 This makes Smalltalk code highly portable!

 Smalltalk is not an interpreted language.
-Smalltalk code is compiled to optimized bytecode that is executed by a virtual machine.
+Smalltalk code is compiled to optimized bytecode that is executed by a VM.

 Everything in Smalltalk is represented by an object, including classes and all GUI elements in the development environment.